nuhkoca/libbra/README.md

 ## License

-* The preview images were created using 'Previewed' at previewed.app
+* The preview images were created using 'Previewed' at [Previewed](https://previewed.app/)
-* The currency and application icons were created at iconscout.com
+* The currency and application icons were created at [Iconscout](https://iconscout.com/)

 ```license
 Copyright 2020 Nuh Koca